particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 In the event that these conditions can not be met (for example certain laptop configurations or co-location with another transmitter), then the FCC authorization is no longer considered valid and the FCC ID can not be used on the final product.
 In these circumstances, the OEM integrator will be responsible for re-evaluating the end product (including the transmitter) and obtaining a separate FCC authorization.

 **End Product Labeling**
-The final end product must be labeled in a visible area with the following:
+The final end product must be labeled in a visible area with one of the following:

 * Contains FCC ID: 2AEMI-M404
+* Contains FCC ID: 2AEMI-M635

 **Manual Information to the End User**
 The OEM integrator has to be aware not to provide information to the end user regarding how to install or remove this RF module in the user’s manual of the end product which integrates this module.